Personal services for wellness industry dominates the sectorr

 To account for non-response in the non-certainty strata, the adjusment factors, and (n/n') was multipled with the sampling weight (W) of each of the sampling unit.
 The sampling weight which is defined as N/n was recomputed as

-Total response rate for Other service activities sector with TE of 20 and over was 88.2 percent (216 out of 245 establishments).
+Response rate for Other service activities sector for establishments with TE of 20 and over was 93.8 percent (213 out of 227 establishments).
 This included receipts of "good" questionnaires, partially accomplished questionnaires, reports of closed, moved out or out of scope establishments.

-Of the total responses, two establishments responded online.
+Of the total responses, 6 establishments responded online.

 Concepts and Definitions of Terms